mutt0-ds/mutt0-ds.github.io/content/posts/2026/06/ai-architecture.md

 ## Tools

+<div style="max-width: 1451px;"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 63.5236%;"><iframe src="https://iframely.net/OmPzvBSh?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

 Each agent will have **a set of tools** at its disposal.
-Think of them as skills — [plugins, MCPs, whatever you want to call them](https://mutt0-ds.github.io/posts/2024/06/ai-superpowers-tools/) — essentially functions the agent can call to fetch data and provide better responses.
+Think of them as skills, [plugins, MCPs, whatever you want to call them](https://mutt0-ds.github.io/posts/2024/06/ai-superpowers-tools/)...
+Essentially functions the agent can call to fetch data and provide better responses.

 Let's look at a basic example like web search.
 You can enable it natively through your SDK (for instance, the [Gemini SDK has a native WebSearch](https://ai.google.dev/gemini-api/docs/google-search) tool), and the LLM just needs clear instructions on when to invoke it.

 Tools should be lightweight and dead simple to use. **Keep your tool prompts exactly like your main prompts: version-controlled, tested, and strictly minimal**.

 I really want to emphasize the word "*SIMPLE*".
-If you write a 50-line instruction block for a specific tool, *that entire block gets injected into the general system prompt context on every single conversation turn*.
+If you write a 50-line instruction block for a specific tool, **that entire block gets injected into the general system prompt context on every single conversation turn**.
 This is 1. slow, 2. expensive and 3. unnecessary, especially for a niche tool that only gets called 5% of the time.

 If you need to strictly steer the AI's behavior after it uses a tool, prefer leaving hints directly in the data response payload instead of hardcoding constraints into the prompt logic itself.